collaboration

 channels

-colab channels extends the functionality of cyxth channels. all actions that can be done on a cyxth channel can be done on colab channels. users can create() , join() , manage and configure channels. we went through this in concepts. check out channel concepts for more info.
+colab channels extends the functionality of cyxth channels. all actions that can be done on a cyxth channel can be done on colab channels. users can create() , join() , manage and configure channels. we have went through this extensively in the concepts guide.

-colab channels adds the load() functionality to sync state for users who have been offline and have enabled offline storage functionality.
+colab channels adds a load() functionality to sync state for users who have been offline and have enabled offline storage functionality. load can be used in place of create for users who are already part of the colab instance. this is useful when combined with the offline features.

 data types